Israel Anti-Boycott Act

 The proposed law was a response to the BDS movement's call for boycotts, divestment and sanctions against Israel.
-As of 2020, 32 state legislatures have already passed bills similar to IABA.
 If the law was passed in the federal legislature, it would be easier to enforce.
 Critics of the law and supporters of BDS claim that it is unconstitutional.
 They claim that participation in politically motivated boycotts is a form of free speech protected by the First Amendment and that anti-BDS laws are a form of lawfare.

 IABA was drafted by Senators Ben Cardin (D-Maryland) and Rob Portman (R-Ohio) and introduced to the 115th session of Congress in 2018.
 It had 58 cosponsors in the Senate, and 292 cosponsors in the House (216 Republicans, 76 Democrats).
 The act consisted of House and Senate bills H.R.
 1697 and S. 720 and died in Congress.
-However, there is strong opposition to BDS in American politics and the act is expected to make a resurgence in the federal legislature in the future.
 In the 115th session of Congress it had 58 cosponsors in the Senate (42 Republicans, 15 Democrats, 1 Independent).
+Rep Lee Zeldin (R-N.Y.) introduced bills by the same name in the 116th Congress and the 117th Congress.
+Both of these bills were referred to the House Committee on Foreign Affairs, which did not pass them out of committee, and they died there.